newfound8ion/developer/docs/guides/gitcoin-chainlink-guild/stubbing-the-contract.md

 - ChainlinkClient and ConfirmedOwner are inherited from Chainlink contracts and help in interacting with Chainlink oracles and confirming contract ownership, respectively.
 - passportHolders: A mapping to track addresses that have already minted WATTs (to avoid double minting).
+- pendingActivations: A mapping for pending activations for reference for current pending oracle requests
 - oracleAddress, jobId, and fee are specific to the Chainlink setup and need to be configured based on your Chainlink node and job.
 - callback will store the address of the contract which will be notified once the condition check is complete.
 - activationFunctionId helps identify which activation function is being processed.